 The confusion between species diversity and richness is more common than what I had earlier imagined, and I know this being editor and reviewer of some ecology journals.
 It is not a confusion only among undergrads but occurs almost equally frequently at various education levels (postgraduates, PhD and even among some scientists).
 Many researchers, authors, teachers, popular science writers, and educators in different sectors use these two terms interchangeably.

 I have found out that this confusion occurs mainly due to the term ‘alpha diversity’, which is essentially taught, used and defined very loosely as the ‘total number of species in an observed area’.
 Whittaker (who coined the term alpha diversity) himself has used this term in different and incomparable contexts.
 There is no common consensus over how and when to use this term to quantify species richness or species diversity.
 Some texts even equate ‘alpha diversity’ to species richness referring to it as ‘alpha richness’.

 If students have this confusion, it is best to clarify the difference immediately.
 It is best to keep the categories simpler i.e., ‘species diversity’ when it includes data on population, otherwise call it ‘species richness’.
-If this distinction is not clear enough, interpretation of data may mislead the conservationists and policymakers to decide the priority areas for biodiversity conservation, or restoration ecologists in deciding what biodiversity to be focused for the restoration.
+If this distinction is not clear enough, the interpretation of data may mislead the conservationists and policymakers in deciding the priority areas for biodiversity conservation, or restoration ecologists in deciding what biodiversity to be focused on for the restoration.

 I attempt to get rid of the misconception by providing them with hypothetical data that has the same number of species in two habitats but has different abundance values and ask them to judge.
 In such cases, if one goes just by the number of species, both are equally species-rich but not equally diverse.
 Teaching diversity indices in such a manner turns out to be more useful and impactful.